Public Affairs Major Curriculum

-Pre-Majors will be given priority enrollment in the lower division (pre-major requirement) courses.
+Pre-Majors are given first pass enrollment privileges in the lower division (pre-major requirement) courses.
 Students must complete, with a C or better, at least six of the eight lower division courses by the time of application for the major.
 This must include PA 40 & PA 60.

 *For 2018-2019 Only:

 Only current Freshman and Sophomores are eligible to pursue the pre-major in Public Affairs for the 2018-19 academic year.
 Sophomores are advised to meet with a Public Affairs advisor ASAP to determine the feasibility of the program.

 APPLICATION INFORMATION for 2019 ONLY